KimothoKarani/airbnb-clone-project/README.md

 ---

 > These features work together to provide a seamless, secure, and transparent experience for users and hosts, closely modeling the core workflows of leading booking platforms.
+## API Security

+Security is a core requirement for any platform that handles sensitive user data, financial transactions, and personal communications.
+This backend implements multiple security layers to protect users, hosts, and platform integrity.

+### Key Security Measures

+- **Authentication:**
+  Ensures that only registered users can access protected endpoints.
+Implements secure login and session management using hashed passwords and token-based authentication to prevent unauthorized access.

+- **Authorization:**
+  Controls what each user can do based on their identity and role (guest, host, admin).
+Only resource owners or privileged users can modify, delete, or access specific data, preventing misuse and data leaks.

+- **Input Validation and Sanitization:**
+  All data received from users is validated and sanitized to prevent attacks such as SQL injection, cross-site scripting (XSS), and other forms of malicious input.

+- **Rate Limiting:**
+  Limits the number of requests a user or IP can make in a set timeframe.
+This defends against brute-force attacks and abuse of the API, ensuring stable performance for all users.

+- **HTTPS Enforcement:**
+  The platform is designed to run over HTTPS, encrypting all data in transit between clients and the server, protecting sensitive information from interception.

+- **Audit Logging:**
+  Key actions (such as login attempts, booking changes, and payments) are logged to enable monitoring, alerting, and forensic analysis in the event of suspicious activity.

+### Why Security Matters

+- **Protecting User Data:**
+  Users trust the platform with their personal and financial information.
+Robust security prevents data breaches and builds confidence in the service.

+- **Securing Payments:**
+  All payment transactions must be secure to prevent fraud, unauthorized charges, and loss of funds for both guests and hosts.

+- **Preventing Abuse:**
+  Security measures such as authorization and rate limiting ensure that platform features cannot be misused by attackers or abusive users.

+- **Compliance:**
+  Implementing strong security aligns with industry standards and legal requirements (such as GDPR or PCI DSS), supporting future scalability and trust.

+---

+> Security is a core part of delivering a trustworthy and resilient booking platform.